 The amount of precipitation is directly proportional to the amount of water present in the Big Thompson River.
-In addition, the amount of precipitation can indicate the relative quality of the water, as large rain events and runoff often result in increased turbidity and decreased water quality.
-Precipitation in the summer of 2024 was low and helped establish dangerous fire conditions that facilitated the ignition and spread of the AMF, which started approximately two weeks after the final data included in this report were collected (July 29, 2024) (Figure 2).
+In addition, the amount of precipitation can indicate the relative quality of the water, as substantial rain events and runoff often result in increased turbidity and decreased water quality.
+Precipitation in the Spring of 2025 was near five-year average values.